Massive quantum systems as interfaces of quantum mechanics and gravity: Experimental pathways towards tests of gravity

-Clamped mechanical systems interfaced with superconducting qubits have emerged as a fertile ground for probing the interplay between quantum mechanics and macroscopic objects.
-Early groundbreaking experiments demonstrated the feasibility of reaching the quantum ground state of mechanical resonators using superconducting circuits~\cite{oconnell2010quantum, teufel2011sideband}.
-Furthermore, laser cooling techniques have been adapted to cool nanomechanical oscillators into their quantum ground state~\cite{chan2011laser}.
 Building upon this lineage of research,~\cite{youssefi2022squeezed} introduced a hybrid quantum system consisting of a superconducting circuit seamlessly integrated with a micromechanical oscillator.
 Achieving a thermal decoherence rate of 20.5\,Hz and a dephasing rate of 0.09\,Hz, they enabled the free evolution of a squeezed mechanical state over milliseconds.
 We anticipate that such advances will enable exploration of elusive phenomena that arise from the interplay between quantum mechanics and general relativity.

 Furthermore, LIGO-style experiments have also contributed significantly to the field.
-The Laser Interferometer Gravitational-Wave Observatory (LIGO)~\cite{abbott2016first} has made groundbreaking detections of gravitational waves, providing direct evidence for the existence of black holes and opening up a new avenue for exploring the nature of gravity.
+The Laser Interferometer Gravitational-Wave Observatory (LIGO)~\cite{abbott2016first}, as shown in Fig.~\ref{fig:LIGO}, has provided direct evidence for the existence of black holes and opened up a new avenue for exploring the nature of gravity.

 In conclusion, tests with clamped systems, including torsion balances, have proven effective in studying gravity and fundamental physics.
 Challenges such as environmental vibrations and technical limitations have motivated the development of low-vibration facilities and miniaturization efforts.
 Nanofabrication techniques have enabled advanced resonators, while hybrid quantum systems offer new avenues for investigating quantum physics and dark matter.
 Additionally, LIGO-style experiments have made groundbreaking contributions to our understanding of gravitational waves.
-Overall, these advancements hold substantial potential for advancing our understanding of gravitational phenomena.
+Overall, these advances hold substantial potential to advance our understanding of gravitational phenomena.